-On January 12, 2021, DOE signed the following Federal Register Notices related to the HLW Interpretation that was published on January 19, 2021 in the Federal Register:
+On January 12, 2021, DOE signed the following FRNs related to the HLW Interpretation that were published on January 19, 2021 in the Federal Register:

 - High-Level Radioactive Waste Interpretation Limited Change to DOE Manual 435.1-1, Radioactive Waste Management Manual and Administrative Change to DOE Order 435.1, Radioactive Waste Management

-- Draft Environmental Assessment for the Commercial Disposal of Savannah River Site Contaminated Process
+- Notice to Prepare Draft Environmental Assessment for the Commercial Disposal of Savannah River Site Contaminated Process Equipment

 Finding of No Significant Impact, Final Environmental Assessment, and Technical Documents